 The opening balance of GFA, the net addition during the year FY 2009-10 and the closing balance of GFA are verified with the audited annual accounts for FY 2009-10.
-The depreciation rate of 5.27% adopted is in line with the depreciation rates specified in CERC Tariff Regulations, 2009.
+The depreciation rate of 5.28% adopted is in line with the depreciation rates specified in CERC Tariff Regulations, 2009.

 The Commission, accordingly, approves the depreciation at Rs.
-95 crore in the truing up for FY 2009-10.
+125.00 crore in the truing up for FY 2009-10 as detailed in the table below: